The Host (Star Trek: The Next Generation): Reception and home media release

 "The Host" aired in broadcast syndication during the week commencing May 12, 1991.
 It received Nielsen ratings of 11.3, reflecting the percentage of all households watching the episode during its timeslot.
 This placed it as the highest viewed syndicated show of the week, despite the ratings being near the average for the season.

 James Van Hise, in his book The Unauthorized Trek: The Complete Next Generation, called the introduction of the Trill an "element crucial" to Deep Space Nine, but was critical of the decision to have Crusher not be interested in Odan once he had transferred to his new female host.
 This "apparent homophobia" was said to have resulted in the episode being "widely criticized" by David Greven in his book Gender and Sexuality in Star Trek.
-Keith DeCandido, in his article for Tor.com, said it was difficult to give a fair review of the episode due to the Trill being explored in greater depth in Deep Space Nine, and the subsequent alterations made for that series compared to "The Host".
+Keith DeCandido, in an article for Reactor, wrote it was difficult to give a fair review of the episode due to the Trill being explored in greater depth in Deep Space Nine, and the subsequent alterations made for that series compared to "The Host".
 He said more generally of the episode that the romance felt rushed, and he would have liked to see the exploration of Riker's feelings about his body being used to have sex with a friend.
-A further criticism was levelled at the ending, as Crusher stated that it was humans who have a problem with homosexuality rather than limiting it to be her own problem.
+A further criticism was leveled at the ending, as Crusher's statements implied it was humans who have a problem with homosexuality and bisexuality rather than limiting it to be her own problem.
 He gave it a rating of four out of ten.